 A pathway to regulatory compliance

-The primary objective of ISO 13485 is to facilitate harmonised medical device regulatory requirements for quality management systems and It already forms the basis of the MDSAP.
+The primary objective of ISO 13485 is to facilitate harmonised medical device regulatory requirements for quality management systems.

 A commitment to quality and patient safety

 Patient safety depends on the quality of medical products.
 ISO 13485 certification gives manufacturers confidence that organisations throughout the supply chain can achieve and maintain compliance with regulatory requirements.
 This demonstrates a strong commitment to quality and assurance of patient safety.